HTML vs CSS: What’s the Difference? Code Examples & Key Comparisons (2026)

 <footer>Copyright information</footer>

-<header>, <main>, <article>, <aside>, and <footer> tell screen readers and search engines what each region of the page is for.
-A <div> with the same content gives them nothing.
-Search engines weight semantic structure when indexing content — it’s a direct SEO signal.
+Elements like <header>, <main>, <article>, <aside>, and <footer> tell screen readers and search engines what each region of the page does.
+A <div> with identical content gives them no meaningful information.
+Search engines weight semantic structure when indexing pages — it’s a direct SEO and accessibility signal.

 CSS is a style sheet language.
 It selects HTML elements and applies visual rules to them.
-A CSS rule has two parts: a selector (which element to target) and a declaration block (what to do to it).
+A CSS rule has two parts: a selector (which element to target) and a declaration block (what styles to apply).

 /* Target all h1 elements */